 - A network pharmacy is a pharmacy listed as a network pharmacy by the Plan Administrator at the time the outpatient prescription drug is dispensed. - A non-network pharmacy is any other pharmacy.
-You may be required by a non-network pharmacy to pay not only the copayment, but also the difference between the pharmacy's charge for the outpatient prescription drug and the allowable charge for the outpatient prescription drug.
+You may be required by a non-network pharmacy to pay not only your deductible and the coinsurance, but also the difference between the pharmacy's charge for the outpatient prescription drug and the allowable charge for the outpatient prescription drug.

-IngenioRx Home Delivery Pharmacy Service
+CarelonRx Home Delivery Pharmacy Service

-You may also purchase covered maintenance medications through the mail from IngenioRx Home Delivery Pharmacy network, and your prescription will be delivered directly to your home.
+You may also purchase covered maintenance medications through the mail from CarelonRx Home Delivery Pharmacy network, and your prescription will be delivered directly to your home.
 To receive your prescription by mail, follow these steps: